 Although she struggled with symptoms for most of her life, she didn’t receive a diagnosis until 2009.
-Despite being on daily medications and high-strength steroids, she suffered for another ten years.
+Despite being on daily medications and high-strength steroids after being diagnosed, she suffered for another ten years.
 In 2019, Beth had her first surgery to remove most of her large bowel and be fitted with a stoma.

 During those years, as her IBD worsened, Beth made significant changes to her lifestyle that included moving back home and changing careers.
 Creating a new path for herself, she used her skills and passion to launch an organic vegan skincare brand in 2018.
-Since then, and after three more surgeries, her life is now transformed.
+Since then, and after three more surgeries, she has been able to transform her life.
 Today, Beth lives her life to the fullest and is thriving with a permanent stoma.

 * * *